 When Merlin falls into Morgana's hands, he becomes a deadly weapon in her fight for supremacy.
 Using ancient magic, she pits friend against friend to create the perfect assassin.
 An oblivious Arthur is in great danger.
 Will anyone notice Merlin's unusual behaviour before he does the king some serious harm?

-When the menfolk of Guinevere's home village fall victim to a mysterious illness Gaius sends Merlin, along with Guinevere and the knights, to cure them but they are side-tracked by a waif-like girl, Lamia.
-Only Merlin and Guinevere suspect, rightly, that she is a witch and soon the knights fall under her spell, succumbing to the same sickness.
+When the menfolk of Guinevere's home village fall victim to a mysterious illness, Gaius sends Merlin, along with Guinevere and the knights, to cure them, but they are side-tracked by a waif-like girl, Lamia.
+Only Merlin and Guinevere suspect, rightly, that she is a witch, and soon the knights fall under her spell, succumbing to the same sickness.
 Arthur rides out with Gaius, who has realized the girl's secret, but will they rescue Merlin and Guinevere or can Merlin defeat Lamia without revealing his magic powers?

 As Morgana's forces capture Camelot, Arthur at last comes to see his uncle's treachery.
-He is reluctant to flee but Arthur bewitches him into escaping with him, making him temporarily lose his memory and dressing him as a peasant.
-Elyan, Gaius, and Gwaine are taken prisoner though Morgana is impressed by Gwaine's performance in a trial by combat.
-Separated from Leon and Percival Merlin and Arthur fall in with a pair of smugglers, Tristan and Isolde, after which Merlin restores the young king's memory to reveal his identity to the couple.
-The quartet escape to Ealdor, ...
+He is reluctant to flee, but Merlin bewitches him into escaping with him, temporarily blocking his memory and dressing him as a peasant.
+Elyan, Gaius, and Gwaine are taken prisoner, though Morgana is impressed by Gwaine's performance in trials by combat.
+Separated from Leon and Percival, Merlin and Arthur fall in with smugglers Tristan and Isolde, during which Merlin's spell wears off and the young king can reveal his identity to them.
+The quartet escapes to Ealdor, Merlin's ...

 Merlin summons the dragon to vanquish the pursuers and uses his magic to kill Agravaine.
-Hiding in the woods with Guinevere, Tristan, and Isolde, Arthur confesses his self-doubt to Merlin and feels he has failed his subjects.
-But Merlin proves to him that he is worthy to be king by getting him to extract the legendary sword from its stone.
-In front of Leon and Percival and many other fugitives from the court Arthur accomplishes the feat, inspiring them to claim back Camelot by entering through the same siege tunnels and freeing the prisoners.
-Finally Camelot will be ...
+Hiding in the woods with Guinevere, Tristan and Isolde, Arthur confesses his self-doubt to Merlin and feels he has failed his subjects, but Merlin proves to him that he is worthy to be king by getting him to extract the legendary sword from its stone.
+In front of Leon and Percival and many other fugitives from the court, Arthur accomplishes the feat, inspiring them to claim back Camelot by entering through the same siege tunnels and freeing the prisoners.
+Finally, Camelot will be ...